 Private content can be downloaded as Excel files or feature collection files.
 This is because ArcGIS Hub uses a service’s export function when downloading private content.
 The same formats are included in the export options on the item's content view as a download option.

-Site owners and core team members can make files or documents that are not supported natively in ArcGIS Online, such as CAD files or nonhosted file and geodatabases, accessible on the item's content view.
-Additional resource links are shown on the side panel when clicking the download button .
+Site owners and core team members can make files or documents that are not supported natively in ArcGIS Online, such as CAD files or non-hosted file and geodatabases, accessible on the item's content view.
+Additional resource links are shown on the side panel when selecting the Download button .

-To add an additional resource, open the item's details page in ArcGIS Online, click Metadata, choose Distribution, and choose Online Resources.
+To add an additional resource, open the item's details page in ArcGIS Online, select Metadata, choose Distribution, and choose Online resources.
 Provide the URL and ensure that the file has a name and that the Function parameter is set to Download.